- This event has passed.

 January 21 @ 1:00 pm - 2:00 pm

-Sally Pipes of Pacific Research Institute joins Benjamin Rush Institute to talk about the false promises of single-payer healthcare on Thursday, January 21, 2021 at 1pm ET.
-Register NOW.
+Sally Pipes of Pacific Research Institute joined Benjamin Rush Institute to talk about the false promises of single-payer healthcare on Thursday, January 21, 2021 at 1pm ET.

 Sally C. Pipes is President, CEO, and Thomas W. Smith Fellow in Health Care Policy at the Pacific Research Institute, a San Francisco-based think tank founded in 1979.
 Prior to becoming president of PRI in 1991, she was assistant director of the Fraser Institute, based in Vancouver, Canada.
 She was the founder in 2008 of the Benjamin Rush Institute (BRI) and now serves as Chairman of the Board.